Mega Man (1987 video game): Development

-Before Mega Man, Capcom primarily made arcade games, and its console releases were mostly ports of these games.
+Before Mega Man, Capcom made arcade games, and its console releases were mostly ports of these games.
 In the mid-1980s, Capcom made plans to develop Mega Man specifically for the Japanese home console market.
 They decided to bring in fresh, young talent for the small team, including artist Keiji Inafune, a recent college graduate who started on the Street Fighter team.
 Inafune recalled that the Mega Man development team worked extremely hard to complete the final product, with a project supervisor and lead designer who sought perfection in every possible aspect of the game.

 The development team for Mega Man consisted of only six people.
 Inafune (credited as "Inafking") designed and illustrated nearly all of the game's characters and enemies, and the Japanese Rockman logo, box art, and instruction manual.
 He was responsible for rendering these designs into graphical sprite form.
 He said, "We didn't have [a lot of] people, so after drawing character designs, I was actually doing the dotting (pixelation) for the Nintendo.
 Back then, people weren't specialized and we had to do a lot of different things because there was so few people, so I really ended up doing all the characters."
 Inafune was influenced by the eponymous protagonist of Osamu Tezuka's manga Astro Boy in his Mega Man designs.
 Mega Man is colored blue because it seemed that the color had the most shades in the console's 56-color palette (cyan included), and that selection was used to enhance Mega Man's detail.

 Although he is often credited for designing the character, Inafune insists that he "only did half of the job in creating him", as his mentor, director Akira Kitamura, developed the basic character concept before Inafune's arrival.
 The basic sprites for Roll and Dr. Light were created before Inafune joined the project, and the designs for Cut Man, Ice Man, Fire Man, and Guts Man were in process.
 Aside from normal enemies, Inafune's first character was Elec Man, inspired by American comic book characters.
 The artist has commented that Elec Man has always been his favorite design.
 The designs for Dr. Light and Dr. Wily were based on Santa Claus and Albert Einstein, respectively; the latter character was meant to represent an archetypal "mad scientist".